 Providing an attachment friendly community which fosters warmth with high boundaries so that all can achieve to their full potential.

 Hope School expects excellent attendance from all our pupils.
-It is only by attending every day and joining in with school life that a pupil can make the progress they are capable of and enjoy the time spent as a member of Hope School.
+It is only by attending every day and by joining in with school life that a pupil can make the progress they are capable of.
+Pupils say they enjoy the time spent as a member of Hope School.

 We consider a pupil with above 97% attendance to have outstanding attendance and a pupil with between 90% - 96.9% attendance to have good attendance.
 However a pupil with between 87% - 89% attendance requires improvement and pupils with less than 86.9% have inadequate attendance.